ellskc/CroupierTraining/README.md

 The following features are planned for future updates:
 - User authentication to save progress across devices.
 - Advanced quizzes covering terminology and game rules.
-- Interactive tutorials for specialized games like Baccarat and Craps.
+- Interactive tutorials for specialized games like Baccarat.

 ---